Jiten28/Plant-Disease-Detection/README.md

-h# **Plant Disease Detection: Revolutionizing Agriculture with Machine Learning**
+# **Plant Disease Detection: Revolutionizing Agriculture with Machine Learning**
-dfh
+dfhfsdh
 ## Overview
 The **Plant Disease Detection** project leverages machine learning to identify plant diseases accurately and quickly.
 Traditional visual inspection is time-consuming and prone to delays, which can negatively impact crop health.
 By automating the disease detection process, this project supports healthier crops, boosts agricultural productivity, and promotes sustainable farming.